kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 12.md

     5. Compute the minimum transfer sizes that give acceptable utilization for cache, memory, and tape.
     6. When is a tape a random-access device, and when is it a sequential-access device?
 If we access the data sequentially it is sequential.
-If we jump through it, it is not random
+If we jump through it, it is random

 6. Could a RAID level 1 organization achieve better performance for read requests than a RAID level 0 organization (with nonredundant striping of data)?
 If so, how?
     Multithread the reading, start differently in the mirrored blocks.